 Fresh fruity salsas like this Fresh Peach and Tomato Salsa are a delight in the warm summer months when fresh peaches and tomatoes are at their peak of flavor and availability.
 Serve it as an appetizer with cream cheese and crackers, as a condiment for grilled chicken, pork or fish or as a topping for tacos and salads.
 Regardless, it's certain to add a fresh pop of flavor to any meal.

-- We love to enjoy this salsa with tortilla chips, or as a condiment for grilled chicken, fish or pork.
+- Ways to Use Peach and Tomato Salsa: We love to enjoy this salsa with tortilla chips, or as a condiment for grilled chicken, fish or pork.

 - It's also tasty to eat on salads and tacos making them both oh-so-good.
 It's sweet and spicy, and I love having a fresh and healthy way to get my kids to eat more fruit and vegetables.